leanlanL/LDL-Semisupervised-Medical-Segmentation/README.md

-# Learning with Local Difficulty Awareness for Semi-Supervised Medical Image Segmentation
+# Local Difficulty Aware Learning for Semi-Supervised Medical Image Segmentation with Limited Annotations

 This repository provides reproducibility information for the manuscript:

-**Learning with Local Difficulty Awareness for Semi-Supervised Medical Image Segmentation**
+**Local Difficulty Aware Learning for Semi-Supervised Medical Image Segmentation with Limited Annotations**

 The full source code will be released after manuscript acceptance.